-The GPP is an academically robust Global Fitness indicator tool that reveals key planning and development information in relation to Global Fitness so that you can meet the demands of today's VUCA (volatile, uncertain, complex and ambiguous) globalising world.
+The Global Professionals Profiler (GPP) is an academically robust Global Fitness indicator tool that reveals key planning and development information in relation to Global Fitness so that you can meet the demands of today's VUCA (volatile, uncertain, complex and ambiguous) globalising world.
 It measures 3 key areas of intercultural competence:

 - Intercultural vitality (the personal qualities needed for working in global contexts)

 - Intercultural understanding (awareness of & sensitivity to own & others' beliefs/values, patterns of behaviour, and systems/regulations)

 - Intercultural effectiveness (competence in communicating, collaborating and leading in multicultural and global contexts)

 ||Benefits for Individuals